Col-E/r8/compatibility-faq.md

 The anonymous class will have a generic signature argument of `List<String>` to the super type `TypeToken` that is reflective read for serialization.
-It is therefore necessary to keep both the `Signature` attribute, the `com.google.gson.reflect.TypeToken` class and all sub-types:
+It is therefore necessary to keep both the `Signature` attribute, the `com.google.gson.reflect.TypeToken` class and all sub-types.

 ```
 -keepattributes Signature
 -keep class com.google.gson.reflect.TypeToken { *; }
 -keep class * extends com.google.gson.reflect.TypeToken
 ```

+This is also needed for R8 in compat mode since multiple optimizations will remove the generic signature such as class merging and argument removal.

 ## Retrofit